4: Minimizing Your Tax Liabilities

 Things You May Want to Consider

-- Creative planned gifts can be a simple and fulfilling way to receive a tax benefit while providing for a meaningful legacy.
+- Well-structured planned gifts can provide tax advantages while helping support a meaningful legacy.

 Consider making a gift through your will or trust.